 So glad I was finally able to make this recipe for Chocolate Soufflé .
 It is on my list since last year but somehow other recipes went first.
 Probably was a little scared of the photo session, which in soufflé’s case it takes from 2 minutes to 5 minutes 🙂 as it deflates soo fast.
 From the moment I took them out of the oven (forgot the molds were hot which delayed this transfer) and till the moment I put them on the photo table they already deflate a little.
 But I finally was pretty pleased with the photos and was pleased of the taste of this souffle.

 I’ve seen a lot of souffle recipe, some using the basic recipe which uses flour, some without, some with egg yolks, some without, so was pretty hard to decide which recipe to follow.
 I followed my instinct, and my goal was to have a chocolate soufflé that rise well and have an amazing taste.
-Every time I combine cocoa powder with chocolate the enhanced taste of chocolate is unbelievable good.
+Every time I combine cocoa powder with chocolate the enhanced taste of chocolate is unbelievably good.
 So I didn’t use flour but used cocoa powder instead.

-Recipe slightly adapted after Saveur
+The recipe slightly adapted after Saveur